Multivariate Sensitivity Analysis of Electric Machine Efficiency Maps and Profiles Under Design Uncertainty: Application to permanent magnet synchronous machine models

 \section{Application to permanent magnet synchronous machine models}

 As test-case, we consider the benchmark \gls{pmsm} from the work of Muetze et al. \cite{muetze2025creator}.
 In Section~\ref{sec:numexp-pmsm-ecm}, the \gls{ecm} with four uncertain circuit parameters is examined, first regarding its efficiency map, and second regarding its efficiency profile for the \gls{wltp} \cite{mock2014wltp} driving cycle.
-In Section~\ref{sec:numexp-pmsm-iga}, a two-dimensional \gls{iga} model with eleven uncertain geometric and material parameters is examined, with respect to its efficiency map in motoring mode only.
+In Section~\ref{sec:numexp-pmsm-iga}, a two-dimensional \gls{iga} model with eleven uncertain geometric and material parameters is examined.
+Due to the computational cost of the \gls{iga} model, \gls{gsa} concerns only the efficiency map in motoring mode.